-Like in the standard setting of multiplicative weight algorithms, the gain matrix is chosen by an external party, possibly adversarially.
+Like in the standard setting of multiplicative weights algorithms, the gain matrix is chosen by an external party, possibly adversarially.
 In our algorithm, the gain matrix is chosen to reflect the step we make in the iteration.
-Arora and Kale~\cite{AroraK:stoc07} shows that this algorithm offers the following guarantees (restated for our setting): \begin{theorem}[\cite{AroraK:stoc07}] For $\vareps_0 \leq \frac12$, if $\mat{M}^{(t)}$'s are all PSD and $\mat{M}^{(t)} \mleq \mident$, then after $T$ iterations,
+Arora and Kale~\cite{AroraK:stoc07} shows that the MMW algorithm has the following guarantees (restated for our setting): \begin{theorem}[\cite{AroraK:stoc07}] For $\vareps_0 \leq \frac12$, if $\mat{M}^{(t)}$'s are all PSD and $\mat{M}^{(t)} \mleq \mident$, then after $T$ iterations,

 \end{theorem}